 Enhancing Healthcare Team Outcomes

-An interprofessional/interprofessional approach is necessary for appropriate management of these lesions.
-Patients must be provided with all the essential information about their disease, different modalities of treatment and early introduction of palliative care if needed.
+An interprofessional/interprofessional approach is necessary for the appropriate management of these lesions.
+Patients must be provided with all the essential information about their disease, different modalities of treatment, and early introduction of palliative care if needed.
 Physicians, nurse practitioners, orthopedic surgeons, and radiologists play a very important role in the appropriate diagnosis and management of musculoskeletal lesions.
 Malignant bone lesions must be managed by experienced oncologists to reduce the chances of treatment misadventures.
 Nursing professionals with specialized training in oncology treatment administration, monitoring, and patient education also play a vital role in the overall improvement of survival and quality of life.
 An interprofessional team approach will produce the best results.
-[Level 5] Most of the available literature on lytic bone lesions are based on level 4/5 evidence.
+[Level 5] Most of the available literature on lytic bone lesions is based on level 4/5 evidence.